Train your model

 In the basic view there are options to write the name of your model and set the training time.
 In object detection training you would have an additional field to choose when to stop training if the mean average precision does not improve for a certain duration.
 You will also see some information about your data:

 - Count of images for each specific label

 - Total number of images that will be used to train the model

 - Total number of distinct labels

-On the top left corner you can choose to switch to Advanced view, which enables you to change more parameters for training session.
-We recommend using this view if you have some background on neural network training.
+In the top left corner you can choose to switch to Advanced view, which enables you to change more parameters for the training session.
+Each parameter has an explanation which you can access by clicking the question mark next to it.